 Over the past few years, the census of the Puente Clinic continued to increase annually.
 But in addition to enhancing referral pathways to help with access to behavioral health treatment, the Puente Clinic providers also facilitate connecting clients with primary care providers and other specialty services covered by Medi-Cal benefits.
 In addition, there is a communication channel among the leadership of Puente Clinic, GGRC, and the Health Plan of San Mateo (HPSM) to resolve conflicts that cause barriers to care.
-Minimally every quarter, these three entities meet to discuss improving public health services to the intellectually disabled population.
+Minimally every quarter, these three entities meet to discuss improving public health services for the intellectually disabled population.

 Puente Clinic clients come from diverse social backgrounds.
 Each provider has received numerous Cultural Humility training and applies the learning to clinical care and service coordination involving clients, families, caretakers, and parallel professionals.
-The Puente Clinic providers constantly help clients who can't advocate for themselves to pursue ancillary services that cover needed social benefits.
+The Puente Clinic providers help clients who can't advocate for themselves to pursue ancillary services that cover needed social benefits.
 In clinical sessions, interpretation services are provided as needed through phone or in-person arrangements, including sign-language interpretation.

-The Puente Clinic providers infuse hopefulness in clients, families, and caretakers to help each client to achieve the highest level of functioning one could get.
+The Puente Clinic providers infuse hope in clients, families, and caretakers to help each individual served achieve their highest level of functioning.
 The successful outpatient treatment model that Puente Clinic provides helps the client live in the least restrictive setting in the community.
-Many Clinic clients came out of an institutional setting, such as a Development Center, were clients often experienced multiple types of traumas of verbal and physical nature.
-Still, Puente Clinic helps these clients process their trauma experiences and recover over time.
-When a client is cognitively capable, supportive psychotherapeutic treatment is always provided to enhance personal agency in achieving life goals.
-The Clinic works closely with GGRC and the Department of Rehabilitation to find the best educational and vocational opportunities for clients.
+Many clinic clients came out of an institutional setting, such as a Development Center, were clients often experienced multiple types of traumas of verbal and physical nature.
+Puente Clinic helps these clients process their trauma experiences and recover over time.
+When a client is cognitively capable, supportive psychotherapeutic treatment is provided to enhance personal agency in achieving life goals.
+The clinic works closely with GGRC and the Department of Rehabilitation to find the best educational and vocational opportunities for clients.
 It works with local community groups to promote social connections and increase educational resources for clients.

-Client Story #1: AS - 23 year old AA male, non-verbal non conserved, GGRC client.
-Diagnoses include fetal alcohol syndrome, epilepsy, moderate intellectual disability, attention deficit and hyperactivity disorder, and impulse control disorder.
-Client was opened to Puente Clinic in March 2019.
-Client relocated to San Mateo County after spending three years in a locked facility, due to severe aggressive outbursts in the community, causing grave bodily harm towards professional caregivers.
-Client now receives 24-hour round the clock care, provided by supported living services vendor.
-Client was matched with ethnically, culturally appropriate caregivers.
-Client's maladaptive behaviors include physical aggression, property destruction and elopement.
+Client Story #1: AS is a 23-year-old African American male, non-verbal non conserved, GGRC client.
+AS suffers from fetal alcohol syndrome, epilepsy, moderate intellectual disability, attention deficit and hyperactivity disorder, and impulse control disorder.
+He was admitted to Puente Clinic in March of 2019.
+AS was relocated to San Mateo County after spending three years in a locked facility, due to having severe aggressive outbursts in the community and causing grave bodily harm towards professional caregivers.
+He now receives 24-hour care, provided by a supported living services agency.
+AS was paired with an ethnically and culturally similar caregivers.
+Challenging behaviors addressed include physical aggression, property destruction and elopement.
 Initially he was having approximately one behavior per month resulting in approximately three 911 calls or psychiatric emergency room visits per year.
-His behaviors intensified due to school closure from the pandemic.
+His behaviors intensified due to his school closure as a result of the pandemic.
 Since his school reopened, behaviors have decreased.
 He has had no aggressive outbursts over this last year.
-His medication originally prescribed at the locked facility caused weight gain of 100lbs.
+His medication originally prescribed at the locked facility caused him to gain 100 pounds.
 The client has been successfully transitioned to medication with less metabolic side effects.